GeoscienceAustralia/stormwavecluster/README.md

     source('test_all.R')

-This may take awhile to run (currently the extreme value mixture model tests take tens of minutes on my machine, as do the tests of non-homogeneous-poisson process fitting).
+This may take awhile to run (currently the extreme value mixture model tests take tens of minutes on my machine, as do the tests of non-homogeneous-Poisson process fitting).

-If you are only interested in a single piece of code in the R folder, then look their for a corresponding test script.
+If you are only interested in a single piece of code in the R folder, then look there for a corresponding test script.

 **Advice on adapting the analysis to another site**

-*Note: Currently the Analysis code has not been pushed to the repository, so these comments may not apply*

 The Analysis code is not expected to be applied to another site without modification.
 This is because it includes choices which may not generalise well to